script-0/The-Journey/readme.md

 2. First payload I like to try: "><script>alert("XSS")</script>

-3. Always I find XSS vulnerability, I try SQL Injection on same parameter.
+3. Whenever I find XSS vulnerability, I try SQL Injection on same parameter.

-4. Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for you payload.
+4. Sometimes special characters are blocked by HTML, so on forms for example, intercept the request and change for your payload.
-When we intercept request, we already bypass de HTML security.
+When we intercept the request, we already bypass the HTML security.
 ```

 <br>